Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Remove any side shoots completely.
 This is also a good time to do a little housecleaning and remove any dead leaves or weeds from under your rose.

 Renovation pruning which is a way of rejuvenating an older bush that is not blooming well.
-It is done by removing one third of the oldest canes each year.
+It is done by removing one third of the oldest canes the first year and then one half of the remaining old canes in the second and third years.
 This will result in the bush sending up new canes to replace the old canes you have removed.
 The new canes will have more flowers than the old, tired canes.

 How to Grow The Fairy Rose From Cuttings

 Propagation by cuttings can be done in the spring or the fall.
 In the spring, you want to propagate with soft wood cuttings.
 In the fall, you want to propagate with hard wood cuttings.